thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 }
 ```

+This `ItemSource` will have an entry for each in-scope `ItemId`.
+We don't have to worry about encountering an `ItemId` that isn't in-scope.
+That's handled by name resolution.
 We'll add new `type_infer` and `type_check` methods that take an `ItemSource` as input.
 Ostensibly this `ItemSource` will be produced by name resolution and passed to our type checker, but that's none of our concern: